Your Rights as a Pedestrian

 Duty to Yield

-In controlled intersections, drivers and pedestrians must both obey traffic signals.
-Outside of crosswalks, pedestrians usually have a duty to yield to oncoming cars.
-Unless a community has prohibited jaywalking, it is usually legal to cross a street outside of a crosswalk, provided the pedestrian allows traffic to pass.
-When there are traffic lights at both ends of the block, however, state laws often prohibit pedestrians from crossing the street mid-block when they can reasonably access a crosswalk.
+At controlled intersections, drivers and pedestrians must each obey traffic signals.
+Outside of crosswalks, pedestrians usually have the duty to yield.
+Contrary to popular myth, it is usually legal to cross a street outside of a crosswalk, unless the community has a specific prohibition against mid-block crossing (sometimes referred to as “jaywalking”).
+However, state laws often prohibit pedestrians from crossing the street mid-block when they can reasonably access a crosswalk.
 Call our pedestrian accident lawyer to learn more today.

 Negligence and Pedestrian Accidents

 Examples of negligent driver actions, include the failure to see pedestrians, whether or not the pedestrians are in a crosswalk, because the driver took their eyes off the road.
 Distracted driving has become an increasingly common cause of collisions with pedestrians.
 Much of the blame for distracted driving falls on portable technology that commands the attention of drivers who should be watching the road rather than a mobile phone, a tablet screen, or a GPS device.

-About three-quarters of pedestrian accidents occur after dark.
+Statistics suggest that approximately three-quarters of pedestrian accidents occur at dusk and after dark.
 Reduced visibility requires drivers to exercise extra caution, making sure not to drive too fast to stop when a pedestrian comes into view.
 Pedestrians need to be aware of the difficulty darkness presents and use enhanced caution when interacting with motorists.
 Dusk, in fact, is the single most dangerous time from a visibility standpoint, as changes from dark to light areas place a great deal of stress on driver’s vision.

-Alcohol is another factor that explains the increased risk to pedestrians who cross streets at night.
+Alcohol is another factor that helps to explain the increased risk to pedestrians crossing the street at night.
 About 13% of pedestrian accidents involve drivers who have a blood alcohol concentration of 0.08% (the “legal limit”) or higher.
 Driving under the influence of alcohol is always a negligent act.